openkim/kim-tools/docs/source/tutorial_pipeline.rst

 ``test_generator.json``
 =======================

 This is the file that specifies the inputs to your Test Driver.
-It contains all structures currently in Crystal Genome.
-Here are the first few lines of it.
 Each line is a JSON dictionary.
 Each line corresponds to a separate `KIM Test <https://openkim.org/doc/evaluation/kim-tests/>`_ that will be created using your Test Driver.
+The provided file contains the :ref:`doc.curated_tests`.

 .. literalinclude:: ../../examples/CrystalGenomeASEExample__TD_000000654321_000/test_generator.json
     :language: json
-    :lines: 1-4

-As you can see, it specifies the crystal structure and allows you to pass any additional arguments you defined in your ``_calculate()`` method as a sub-dictionary under ``crystal_genome_test_args``.
-At the very least, you will need to edit this sub-dictionary to reflect the inputs your Test Driver uses.
-You can omit any arguments you wish to set to their default value, and if your ``_calculate()`` takes no additional arguments, you may make it an empty dictionary: ``{}``.
+As you can see, it specifies the crystal structure and optionally allows you to pass any additional arguments you defined in your ``_calculate()`` method as a sub-dictionary under ``crystal_genome_test_args``.
+If needed, edit this sub-dictionary to reflect the inputs your Test Driver uses.
+You can omit any arguments you wish to set to their default value, and if your ``_calculate()`` takes no additional arguments, you can omit ``crystal_genome_test_args`` entirely.
 If your
 Test Driver does not use temperature and/or stress, you may omit these keys as well (the example Test Driver does not use them, but they are left for demonstration).

 If you wish to create Tests for different inputs (e.g. multiple temperatures), you must create a separate line for each one.
 For example, if we wanted to create Tests using the example Test Driver that set ``max_volume_scale=0.1`` and different Tests that set ``max_volume_scale=0.2``, both for all structures, we would double the number of lines in ``test_generator.json``.

+There is a file called ``test_generator_full.json`` that contains all structures currently on OpenKIM.org.
+Before submitting, you should expand your ``test_generator.json`` to include all of these structures.

 .. todo::